Armagh v Galway (2022 All-Ireland Senior Football Championship): First half

 Jemar Hall was named to start the game for Armagh but Andrew Murnin actually started it and Hall appeared later as a substitute.
 Armagh played towards the Hill 16 end in the first half.
 Galway were given a free immediately from the throw-in.

 On Armagh's first venture forward, Aidan Nugent sent the ball wide.
 Damien Comer scored the opening point of the game, for Galway, after four minutes of play.
 Rian O'Neill levelled the game for Armagh in the seventh minute.
 Then Stefan Campbell put Armagh into the lead.
 Rory Grugan scored Armagh's third point, followed by a fourth from Nugent.

 Matthew Tierney then scored Galway's second point of the game.
 And Robert Finnerty their third.
 Jarly Óg Burns scored a fisted point for Armagh.
 Cillian McDaid scored Galway's fourth point of the game.
 Armagh then got a free, which Grugan converted, the game's first.
 Grugan followed it with a second free.
 Armagh player James Morgan pulled on the jersey of Galway forward Shane Walsh; Walsh converted the free to a score from his hands, leaving the game at Armagh 0–7 Galway 0–5.
 Then Walsh converted another free for Galway.
 Seán Kelly blocked an attempt on goal by Nugent.
-Tierney levelled the game by scoring for Galway after 34 minutes, the second time the two teams wre even on the scoreboard.
+Tierney levelled the game by scoring for Galway after 34 minutes, the second time the two teams were even on the scoreboard.
 Armagh goalkeeper Ethan Rafferty ran out the field with the ball.
 Tierney attempted a point but it dropped short.